coolbot100s/Hatchery/README.md

 Technically speaking, as a consequence of how I've designed the script, you can use Hatchery to add *any* content supported by Lure and inherits [item_resource](https://github.com/coolbot100s/Hatchery/blob/main/Hatchery.py#L125) or cosmetic_resource.
 If you'd like to use Hatchery for this purpose, simply add any of the data values you'd like to edit as a column in your csv.
 This type of use will have easier-to-use options soon, for now, your items will still mostly be processed as if you're trying to create a fish or a cosmetic color.
-Note, that `color.csv` inputs support two additional entries used by Hatchery, `hex` and `alpha` which can be used to make editing the colors of cosmetics easier.
+Note, that `colors.csv` inputs support two additional entries used by Hatchery, `hex` and `alpha` which can be used to make editing the colors of cosmetics easier.

 ### Things to avoid
 Empty cells in your `.csv` files will likely cause the generated files to be invalid.